-185 &quot;Russia Rattles Sabres at Estonia," Independent, May 7, 1994, 13.

-&lt;sup>186 John Aloysius Farrell, "Yeltsin Makes Concessions on Baltic Security."
-Boston Globe, July 11, 1994, 8.
-Bajarnas, The Baltic States: Security and Defence After Independence.

-&lt;sup>188 The HCNM recommended that the Estonian government make the constitution exam "considerably easier," believing that it was too difficult.
-Some of the questions also had questionable relevance, such as "name the regulation specifying the form of the state flag."
+20 "Russia Rattles Sabres at Estonia," Independent, May 7, 1994.
+21 John Aloysius Farrell, "Yeltsin Makes Concessions on Baltic Security," Boston Globe, July 11, 1994.
+22 Bajarnas, The Baltic States: Security and Defence After Independence.
+23 The HCNM recommended that the Estonian government make the constitution exam "considerably easier," believing that it was too difficult.
+In addition, some questions had questionable relevance, such as "name the regulation specifying the form of the state flag."
 See Poleshchuk, Advice Not Welcomed, 61.

-some cases.
-Later, though, he stressed that he had not threatened to use force against Estonia, and that force would only be used in very special situations.
-In June the Narva Union of Russian Citizens demonstrated, and wrote an open letter to the Estonian parliament protesting against "the continuing mockery of citizens of Russia in Estonia" caused by Estonia's "strident national radicalism."
+designed to legitimize discrimination against Estonia's Russian-speaking community, and Russia brought the matter up at the Council of the Baltic Sea States and the UN, actions that led to investigations by both organizations.
+In April Kozyrev criticized Estonia and Latvia for legislation designed to "push" Russians out, and stated that military force was among a large arsenal of means at Russia's disposal for protecting Russians in the "near abroad," and might be necessary in some cases.
+Later, though, he stressed that he had not threatened to use force against Estonia, and that force would only be used in very special situations.24 In June the Narva Union of Russian Citizens demonstrated, and wrote an open letter to the Estonian parliament protesting against "the continuing mockery of citizens of Russia in Estonia" caused by Estonia's "strident national radicalism."25

 As the December 1995 elections approached in Russia, candidates increased their rhetoric.
 Presidential candidate and Communist Party leader Gennady Zyuganov raised the specter of secession when he declared that the eastern expansion of NATO would mean the division of Estonia since the majority of the Russians in the northeast would vote for joining Russia.
-Communists and nationalists won a majority to the Duma (the lower house of the Russian Federation parliament), and one-third of the Russian voters in Estonia voted for political parties with platforms that included reviving Russia's greatness or restoring the Soviet Union.
+Communists and nationalists won a majority to the Duma (the lower house of the Russian parliament), and one-third of the Russian voters in Estonia voted for political parties with platforms that included reviving Russia's greatness or restoring the Soviet Union.26

 1996.
 During 1996 the Estonian government still made little effort to integrate the noncitizens, and the HCNM, concerned about the resources needed to implement his recommendations, asked the other OSCE States to provide assistance for programs in language training and integration projects.
-As a result, the government set up a Language Training Center to coordinate this assistance and distribute funds to projects, and to develop a language strategy for teaching Estonian in schools and to adults.
+The government set up a Language Training Center to coordinate this assistance and distribute funds to projects, and to develop a language strategy for teaching Estonian in schools and to adults.